alphagov/re-build-systems-test/README.md

     The private key will need to be shared amongst the team, to allow them to SSH into the servers.

-1. If not done already, clone this repository in a location of your choice.

 1. In the `terraform/jenkins` folder, rename `terraform.tfvars.example` to `terraform.tfvars`.

 1. Customise the `terraform.tfvars` file, in particular these entries: